eckon/dotfiles/README.md

 - install `git` and `make`
 - clone this repository
-- run `make`
+- run `make setup`
   - this will install the different parts for a quick setup (terminal, tools, symlinks, configs, etc.)
+  - should correctly handle the different OSes

 ## System Structure